-The easiest pork roast with apples recipe!
+The easiest pork shoulder recipe!
 Quick prep and then relax while your oven does the work.
-Tender pork shoulder, braised with onions and apples makes an elegant comforting meal.
-Slow cooker and Instant Pot directions included!
+Tender pork shoulder, braised with onions and apples, makes an elegant, comforting meal.
+I prefer an oven braise, but I included slow cooker directions too!

 This post may include affiliate links.
 Please read my disclosure policy.

-As the weather is turning colder we turn to a braise as our favorite way to prepare both pork and beef.
+As the weather is turning colder, I turn to a braise as my favorite way to prepare both pork and beef.
+Serve with our creamy mashed potatoes and sauteed rainbow chard for the perfect cold-weather Sunday dinner.

 Not enough time for slow cooking today?
 Save this recipe for later and try our pork chop skillet dinner instead.

-- Boneless Pork Shoulder Roast- Also called a boston butt, you will need a 3 to 4-pound piece of meat.
+- Boneless Pork Shoulder Roast- Also called a boston butt or pork butt, you will need a 3 to 4-pound piece of meat.
+You can also use a pork loin roast for this recipe.

 - Onion- I only included one onion, yellow or white, but feel free to increase the amount